gridironzone/gridiron-core/contracts/tokenomics/staking/README.md

-# Astroport xASTRO Staking
+# Gridiron xGRID Staking

-This staking contract allows ASTRO holders to stake their tokens in exchange for xASTRO.
-The amount of ASTRO they can claim later increases as accrued fees in the Maker contract get swapped to ASTRO which is then sent to stakers.
+This staking contract allows GRID holders to stake their tokens in exchange for xGRID.
+The amount of GRID they can claim later increases as accrued fees in the Maker contract get swapped to GRID which is then sent to stakers.

 ---

 ## InstantiateMsg

-Initializes the contract with the token code ID used by ASTRO and the ASTRO token address.
+Initializes the contract with the token code ID used by GRID and the GRID token address.

 ```json
 {